nrupprecht/Lightning/README.md

 # Lightning logging

 A small but powerful header-only logging library that depends only on standard C++17 features.
 Attempts to be a very fast streaming logging library without sacrificing too much performance.
+Current, it is just a bit slower than spdlog, a very fast formatting logging library.

 Easy to use, easy to customize, makes pretty logs (those are the goals, at least!).